Use Goal Flow to detect and fix site-performance issues

-Given the rate at which these users convert, it might be your best interest to offer a Portuguese-Brazilian version of your content.
+Given the rate at which these users convert, it might be in your best interest to offer a Brazillian Portuguese version of your content.

 If you do offer different language versions, check the flows for the goal funnels in each language to be sure that your translations haven’t introduced any stumbling blocks for your users.
 For example, if you see an unusually high rate of drop-off for a single page, check whether the translation introduced an error in instructions, or didn’t effectively capture the spirit of the original content.